micropython-variables-tipos-datos

 Integers (int)

-Integers are whole numbers without a decimal part.
+Integers are numbers without a decimal part.
 In MicroPython, integers can be of arbitrary size.
-However, in practice, they are much more limited by the available memory (which is much less than on a PC).
+But in practice, they are much more limited by the available memory (which is much less than on a PC).

 integer = 42

-Let’s look at the operations we can perform with integers.
+Let’s see the operations we can do with integers

 a = 10